andygarfield/las/README.md

 Currently only supporting LAS version 1.1, but soon to include the more (and hopefully a LAS writer).

 ## Usage
-Open a LAS file and then read the contents
+Open a LAS file and read the contents
 ```golang
 package main